mixmastamyk/console/docs/additional.rst

 .. rubric:: Environment Variables

-On rare posix terminals color detection may hang and need to be disabled.
+On rare POSIX terminals color detection may hang and need to be disabled.
+(Recent versions of console implement a timeout to alleviate this.
+If you notice that startup stutters briefly at console init, you might be affected.
+See troubleshooting below to enable DEBUG logging.)

 To disable automatic detection of terminal capabilities at import time the environment variable